The Third Party Litigation Funding Law Review: United Kingdom - England & Wales

 i The litigation funding agreement

-An LFA will generally be supported by a priorities deed, which sets out the order of payments on a successful outcome between the funder, claimant and, depending on the circumstances of the case, the after-the-event (ATE) insurer and lawyers instructed on a contingent fee agreement.
+An LFA will set out the order of payments (also known as the 'waterfall') on a successful outcome between the funder, claimant and, depending on the circumstances of the case, the after-the-event (ATE) insurer and lawyers instructed on a contingent fee agreement.
+The waterfall can also be set out in a priorities deed.

 ii Representative actions

 Beyond the considerations in a 'typical' LFA, a growing body of jurisprudence on third party funding issues is emerging from the collective actions (class actions) regime in the CAT, especially in the context of opt-out claims.
 These issues have come to the fore as defendants have attacked LFAs in an attempt to undermine the class certification process.
 These attempts have largely been unfruitful, in part because funders have been allowed to amend the LFA following guidance from the CAT in response to arguments brought by defendants.
 Nonetheless, the jurisprudence highlights specific areas that may influence both the terms and conditions a funder includes in its LFA, as well as potentially the corporate structure through which a funder provides the funds.
-More fundamentally, the emerging jurisprudence on these issues underlines the role that the CAT plays in determining what are appropriate funding terms and structures, regardless of what a funder may have agreed with a prospective class representative, as well as the critical role that funding plays in the certification process.
+More fundamentally, the jurisprudence on these issues underlines the role that the CAT plays in determining what are appropriate funding terms and structures, regardless of what a funder may have agreed with a prospective class representative.
+In particular, the CAT has considered issues such as the priority of payments (vis-a-vis the funder and the underlying class members), the adequacy of a funder's funds and terms that might give rise to a conflict of interest between a class representative's contractual obligations to the funder and its primary obligations to the underlying class.

-One consideration regarding funding would be the question of where a funder's return on investment sits in the waterfall of payments upon success.
+With respect to the priority of payments, the CAT has ruled on where a funder's return on investment should sit in the waterfall of payments upon success.
 While cash waterfalls in collective action claims can still be agreed between the funder and other parties who may be entitled to some contingent fee (e.g., lawyers and ATE insurers), this cannot be to the detriment of class members.
-Funders must take care to not impose obligations on the class representative to pay a share of the proceeds to the funder before distribution to interested class members has taken place.12 A similar principle has been adopted in the EU's forthcoming Collective Redress Directive for consumers and it will be interesting to see whether this has any influence on funding considerations for the courts in the current crop of representative actions currently being tested outside the CAT, in the High Court.13
+Funders must take care to not impose obligations on the class representative to pay a share of the proceeds to the funder before distribution to interested class members has taken place.11 A similar principle has been adopted in the EU's forthcoming Collective Redress Directive for consumers and it will be interesting to see whether this has any influence on funding considerations for the courts in the current crop of representative actions currently being tested outside the CAT, in the High Court.12

-Another consideration is the proactive use of redactions and applications for confidentiality rings, to keep aspects of the LFA confidential.
+Another consideration for a funder is the proactive use of redactions and applications for confidentiality rings, to keep aspects of the LFA confidential.
 In contrast to LFAs used outside the CAT's collective action regime, where disclosure of the LFA terms is limited (as discussed below), a class representative in a proposed collective action needs to file a copy of the LFA at the CAT as part of the application for a collective proceedings order.
-Most LFAs in collective proceedings to date have been heavily redacted, of which the CAT has been especially critical.
+Several LFAs in collective proceedings to date have been heavily redacted, of which the CAT has been critical.

 Inevitably a funder's assessment of a claim involves significant disclosure of documents to the funder by the instructed legal team, including documents covered by legal advice or litigation privilege.
 The cloak of privilege enables a party to withhold potentially sensitive and commercial material from its opponent and the court.
 For all parties, it is essential to ensure that disclosure to a funder does not cause the loss of the protection afforded by any privileged status.